ChinmayNaolekar0305/AI-Pacman-Explorer/Project 1 - Search/Search.md

-# Pacman AI Project
+# Project 1 - Search

 ## Introduction

-This project is part of a CS AI course at [Your University], where I implemented various search algorithms for Pacman scenarios.
+This project is part of the CS383 Artificial Intelligence course at UMass Amherst, where I implemented various search algorithms for Pacman scenarios.
 The goal was to create a Pacman agent capable of finding paths through mazes efficiently and collecting food optimally.

 ## Project Overview